gnahz0/beyondmimictest/README.md

-# Car Control with MuJoCo Vuer
+# VuerSim

-Simple car control simulation with gamepad support.
+Abstraction layer for MuJoCo physics simulation with Vuer visualization.
+Provides Environment, Simulation, and Task components for rapid deployment.

 ## Setup